arvindkelvin/metabase_thinkreports/README.md

 ## License

 This repository contains the source code for both the Open Source edition of Metabase, released under the AGPL, as well as the [commercial editions of Metabase](https://www.metabase.com/pricing), which are released under the Metabase Commercial Software License.
+Thinkreports works over the Opensource edition of Metabase and continues to develop over this in terms of the UI as well as some core functionalities.

 See [LICENSE.txt](./LICENSE.txt) for details.